orstrings/bylaws/bylaws.md

 ### Section 8.
 President Elect

 In the absence or incapacity to act of the President, or if the office of President be vacant, the President Elect shall preside at all meetings of the Board of Directors, and shall perform the duties and exercise the powers of the President, subject to the right of the Board from time to time to extend or confine such powers and duties or to assign them to others.
-The President Elect shall serve for one year, starting with the Annual Meeting at which such President Elect is elected, and terminating at the next such Annual Meeting, at which point the President Elect shall become President, unless otherwise determined by the Directors.
+The President Elect shall serve for one year, starting with the Annual Meeting at which such President Elect is elected, and terminating at the next such Annual Meeting, at which point the President Elect shall become President, unless otherwise determined by the Board of Directors.
 The President Elect shall have such powers and shall perform such other duties as may be assigned by the Board of Directors or the President.

 ### Section 9.
 Treasurer